eic/EicToyModel/README.md

 ```

 in the Standard_CString.hxx file should be commented out in the installation area, in order
-to a void an apparent conflict with the ROOT Printf() call declaration.
+to avoid an apparent conflict with the ROOT Printf() call declaration.

 One can either export a CAD model with all of the integration volumes at once by using
 EicToyModel::Export() method, or with a single detector volume by using EtmDetector::Export()